QualiSystemsLab/Reservation-Mutex-Lock/README.md

 Steps:

-1. Drag Mutex_Packages.zip into the portal, or create a service model 'Mutex Service'
+1. Drag Mutex_Package.zip into the portal, or create a service model 'Mutex Service'

 1. Paste into your driver or script: